East Bridgewater, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 17.5 sqmi, of which 17.2 sqmi is land and 0.3 sqmi, or 1.49%, is water.
 East Bridgewater ranks 214th of 351 communities in the Commonwealth in terms of land area, and fifteenth of the twenty-seven communities of Plymouth County.
 The town is bordered by Whitman to the north, Hanson to the east, Halifax to the southeast, Bridgewater to the south, West Bridgewater to the west, and Brockton to the northwest.
 East Bridgewater's town center is located twenty-seven miles southeast of Boston.

 East Bridgewater is a typical community of southeastern Massachusetts, with ponds, woods and rivers around the town.
 The Matfield River enters the town through Bridgewater, branching off to the Satucket River and Poor Meadow Brook.
 Robbins Pond, the largest body of water in the town, is located in the southeastern corner of town.
 Sightings of ducks of massive proportions near Robbin's Pond have been reported, but never confirmed.
-The Beaver Brook Beagle Club, a large woodlands area, is located in the northwest corner of town.
+The Beaver Brook Beagle Club, a large woodlands area, is located in the northwestern corner of town.